kangruixiang/Ankify/README.md

 ![image-20200821110140560](images/image-20200821110140560.png)

 This is because of first field match that Anki uses.
 If you have multiple ignore cards, Anki will use the last one instead of importing multiple.

+# Caveats

+A few caveats to the scripts:

+- This script is a one way sync.
+If you make updates inside Anki, it will not be reflected in your notes.
+I normally update my note and run the script to update my anki cards
+- multi-line programming code block does not work.
+This seems to be a problem with html import with anki.
+No solution currently